Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 Gaussian functions are often used to represent the probability density function of a normally distributed random variable.
 In our situation, we are able to observe the expectation value for a particle with a localized probability density toward the left barrier in our TDSE PIB in [MatLab](/MLW6b.md).
 Here, we observe what should be expected: the expectation value plataus around the barriers where we see the effect of tunneling for our wave function.
 By choosing to write the wavefunctions as a function of time and position, we are adopting the position basis for our description.
 This implies that the Hamiltonian operator should be expressed in the position basis as well; the kinetic energy operator is expressed with the familiar second derivative, and the potential energy operator is the potential energy written as a function of position (since energy is a scalar quantitity).

 After we have obtained the energy eigenfunctions in the position basis (x), we can normalize them.
 Consequently we are then able to use a change of basis reflected earlier in Week 5 to obtain the energy eigenvectors in energy basis (which is a scalar).
 Thus, we have what is necessary to plot the time evolution of these eigenstates.
 However, must also calculate the probability density as well as the expectation value of the position x and energy E. This code is throughly mentioned in [Week 7](/MLW6c.md), as is the switching of bases.
-Putting all of the this together, we are able to observe the behavior of a particle in a box by plotting its energy eigenvectors in energy and position basis together with the probability density and expectation values.
+Putting all of the this together, we are able to observe the behavior of a particle in a box by plotting its energy eigenvectors in energy and position basis together with the probability density (bottom graph) and expectation values (green star).
+Here, we focused on localizing the particle on the right side of the PIB, and observed its wave function:

-(gaussian function image)
 ![test](/gif.png)

 This same procedure can be seen with [Week 6](/MLW6.md) MatLab code, for the evolution of the second energy state of a PIB.